angular/angular/aio/content/guide/dependency-injection-in-action.md

-If you restore the `@Host()` decorator and comment out `@Optional`, the app throws an exception when it cannot find the required logger at the host component level.
+If you restore the `@Host()` decorator and comment out `@Optional`, the application throws an exception when it cannot find the required logger at the host component level.

 `EXCEPTION: No provider for LoggerService!
 (HeroContactComponent -> LoggerService)`